 Gradually, the number of research antibodies available to purchase, from CST and other vendors, began to rise, setting the stage for the exponential growth of commercial antibodies seen in the past decade.
 Today, you might have many options when it's time to buy antibodies for your experiment, depending of course on your chosen target and application.
 Publications citing the use of research use only (RUO) antibodies have grown steadily in number year after year.

 Figure 4.
 Number of unique citations in publications for primary antibodies from all vendors, 2005–2019.
 (Source: CiteAb.)

 Acquiring Antibodies: Then vs Now

 With easy access to so many antibodies, and research publications readily publishing the results of those antibodies, why has the reproducibility crisis emerged?
-Part of the reason may be that it is now almost too easy to buy an antibody and toss it into an immunoassay, in a way that wasn't possible before.
+Part of the reason may be that it is now almost too easy to buy an antibody in a way that wasn't possible before.
 To help you understand how the research landscape has changed with respect to antibodies, let's take a trip back in time to the 80s or 90s, when hybridoma and molecular cloning technologies were available, but before many antibodies were commercially available.

 Let's imagine that you're a scientist in this time period, working in a university lab, and you’re studying a novel target protein that isn’t yet well understood.
 You’re writing a research fellowship grant and you’re hoping to generate new publications.
 Obviously, you couldn’t buy an antibody to a protein that’s just been discovered, so as one of the research aims, you propose to develop a polyclonal or monoclonal antibody to use in your experiments.
 Your research plans might involve using the new antibody in several different applications, modifying existing experimental protocols, or even designing new assays.